jowp-code/ctf/tryHackMe/uaHighSchool.md

 ```
 <br>

 > The scan is showing Apache on port 80 and SSH on port 22, pretty standard for a web server.
 Scanning for anything higher did not provide any interesting or unusual ports.
-I opt to fire off a dirbuster scan and browse the website for any clues etc. I added the IP to my hosts file and set the URL to uahighschool.thm and went on my way.
+I opt to fire off a directory scan and browse the website for any clues etc. I added the IP to my hosts file and set the URL to uahighschool.thm and went on my way.

 <br>